BrendanNolan/obsidian/bash.md

 want it to fail (return a nonzero exit code) even if some of the individual `chmod` calls failed.
 You can force the whole thing to return a zero exit code just by adding `|| true`:
 `git ls-files | parallel 'chmod u-w {} || true'` See also [[gnu_parallel#Suppressing Failures]]

+# Exit Codes

+If you want the exit status of the last command, it is stored in the special variable `?`, so you can get it with `$?` .